Motivation

 Mocking behavior

 faux is designed to mock visibile behavior.
-In Rust terms, faux is designed to mock pubic methods.
+In Rust terms, faux is designed to mock public methods.
 Private methods are not visible and thus not mockable using faux.
 Fields of a struct are not behavior and thus not mockable using faux.

 Free functions and associated functions are behavior but are not currently supported by faux. faux's current focus is object mocking, but functions may come in the future.
 Submit an issue if you wish to see function mocking so its relative priority can be known.